CORPUS CHRISTI

 - He gave them bread from heaven, alleluia, alleluia.

-Man has eaten the bread of angel,
+Man has eaten the bread of angels,

 - alleluia, alleluia.